9 Best Character Qualities Your Child Needs at School

 If you don’t have faith, then you will not be able to pass down your faith to the next generation.
 Instead, it will be something like, “Whatever you feel is right.”
 Feelings change by the hour, whereas God’s word is always the same.

 Your child needs more than feelings to get through school.
 She needs a Savior.
+This is one of the most important character qualities to have because it will guide your child for life.

 Teach your child to love well.
 Help him to be kind and loving in all of his actions.
 Don’t let him get away with being rude, hitting, spitting, or kicking others or things.
 Give consequences when this happens.